Rupert Pick

 Of course, there are exceptions: Goodwood Revival, Wilderness, and Latitude, to name but a few.
 If the audiences are there, the brands will come.

-In the agency world, we need to find a way to keep people in the industry.
+In the agency world, we must find a way to keep people in the industry.
 Age should be seen as a creative superpower and not a hindrance to new thinking.
 Diverse teams produce disruptive thinking.

 To the clients, there’s an underserved market out there, ready and waiting to be engaged.
 I’d urge you to pay less attention to those clunky demographic tick boxes and lean harder into psychographic segmentations.